adilkhr/my-ms3-project/README.md

 ### Add words page:

-A page for users to add a new word with a definiton to the dicitionary for other users to see when they access the home page of the site.
+A page for logged in users to add a new word with a definiton to the dicitionary for other users to see when they access the home page of the site.
 It will also contain a carousel slide of images along with a quote underneath it.

 ### Log out:

-An option for users who are logged in to log out once they are finished using the site.
+A button that will be located in the navbar for users who are logged in to log out once they are finished using the site.

 ###